A few things happened recently:

 On RP SD card edit network configuration files.

-There is two of them -
+There are two of them -

 /etc/network/interfaces.
 They’re used for different things AFAIK, but the stupid thing is that there is no clear description how and when they are actually used.
 I’ve edited both of them.
 (At least it’s clear that the third file,